 - Oral appliance therapy.
 Devices move the tongue, lower jaw, or soft palate forward, which opens the airway.

 - Weight loss.
-If you are obese, losing weight can decrease risk for sleep apnea by reducing fat deposits in the neck.
+If you have obesity, losing weight can decrease risk for sleep apnea by reducing fat deposits in the neck.
 It also reduces many of the other risks associated with sleep apnea, such as heart disease.

 - Surgery.
 This may be an option if other treatments don’t work.